HiDiHlabs/HiDiHlabs-ssam-lite-server/README.md

 MIT License

-Copyright (c) 2021 Sebastian Tiesmeyer
+Copyright (c) 2021 Sebastian Tiesmeyer, Naveed Ishaque, Roland Eils, Berlin Institute of Health @ Charité

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal